fabianhr21/FLICK/README.md

 ## Wind-NN
 The `wind-nn` folder hosts the surrogate neural network used to predict wind behaviour.
 The model outputs normalized velocity components.

-The Wind-NN should be run within the directory 170625_weights, with the weights that must be asked for since they have some weight and should be sent separately.
+The Neural Network Weights should be asked to fabian.hernandez@bsc.es

 ## Post-Process
 Scripts in `post-process` scale the predicted wind velocity and generate visualisations.

 ## Environment prerequisites
 - **Python** 3.8 or newer with the packages listed in `requirements.txt`.
-- **pyQvarsi can be compiled from https://gitlab.com/ArnauMiro/pyqvarsi.git
+- **pyQvarsi** can be compiled from https://gitlab.com/ArnauMiro/pyqvarsi.git
 - **CUDA** environment

 ## Compiling City4CFD and pyQvarsi